 But why do environmental activists often feel justified to demonize certain categories of people and get into people’s ways?
 It appears that this happens because the activists often view the people who disagree with them as stupid at best or evil at worst.
 And such people, apparently, deserve to be schooled and inconvenienced.

 But the situation is way more complex than this.
-What you’ll probably find is the vast majority of people have good intentions when it comes to the environment.
+What you’ll probably find is that the vast majority of people have good intentions when it comes to the environment.
 They just don’t see things from the same perspective as environmental activists do.

 For example, Bjorn Lonborg, the author of The Skeptical Environmentalist, a book that every environmental activist must read, explain in his blog posts why many of the popular solutions to global warming are unlikely to produce any meaningful result, despite costing huge sums of money.
 And he is someone who identifies as an environmentalist and cares deeply about the environment.

 A CEO of a company in the oil industry might be fully aware of climate change and be concerned about it.
 Yes, he may still not support certain actions to address the problem.
-But the reason for this is not necessarily hypocrisy.
+But the reason for this is not necessarily a hypocrisy.
 Perhaps, he just believes that the consequences of stopping the usage of fossil fuels would be way more severe than the consequences of climate change.

 Many people wouldn’t support the actions to tackle climate change because they simply don’t know much about climate change, while the actions seem to be highly intrusive.
 And these people can’t be blamed for their opinion either.
 Nobody knows everything and if someone doesn’t know how greenhouse gasses work, it doesn’t mean that they are stupid.
 And it appears that shouting “How dare you!” is not the best way to educate this people.
-And people won’t just start to believe that whole ecosystems are collapsing because this is what a 16 year old girl said.
+People won’t just start to believe that whole ecosystems are collapsing because this is what a 16 year old girl said.

 And the list goes on.
 If someone doesn’t support the actions of the Extinction Rebellion, it doesn’t mean that the person doesn’t care about the environment.
 If someone doesn’t support certain actions on climate change, it doesn’t mean that their are brainwashed and have their own agenda.
 And if someone doesn’t support one particular solution, it doesn’t mean that they will not support a different solution.